What's on and Films in English on Wednesday / Thursday

 MARKETS

-8am -1pm Andratx, s’Arenal, Bunyola, sa Cabana (Marratxi), Capdepera, Cas Concos (Felanitx), Deya, Llucmajor (Passieg Jaume III), Llucmajor (Maioris), Las Palmeras, Petra, Puerto Pollensa, sa Rapita, Selva, Sencelles, Sineu and Vilafranca de Bonany.
+Today Andratx, s’Arenal, Bunyola, sa Cabana (Marratxi), Capdepera, Cas Concos (Felanitx), Deya, Llucmajor, Petra, Puerto Pollensa, sa Rapita, Santanyi, Selva, Sencelles, Sineu and Vilafranca de Bonany.
 In Palma: s’Arenal and es Coll d’en Rabassa.

 Plot summary Two young British soldiers during the First World War are given an impossible mission: deliver a message deep in enemy territory that will stop 1,600 men, and one of the soldiers’ brothers, from walking straight into a deadly trap.
 Starring Dean-Charles Chapman, George MacKay and Daniel Mays.
 Director Sam Mendes.
 Duration 1 hour 59 minutes.
 Rated 12.
 Awards Golden Globe for Best Motion Picture - Drama and Best Director - Motion Picture (Sam Mendes)